jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 /**
  * Constructs a function that adds any value to num
- * when passed in its construction
+ * when num is passed in its construction
  * @param {number} num
  * @returns {adder}
  */